dhall-lang/dhall-lang/standard/imports.md

 * The `sha256` judgment stands in for the SHA-256 hashing algorithm specified in
   [RFC4634 - Section 8.2.2](https://tools.ietf.org/html/rfc4634#section-8.2.2),
-  treated as a pure function from an arbitrary byte array to a 64-byte array
+  treated as a pure function from an arbitrary byte array to a 64-byte array.
 * The `base16Encode` judgement stands in for the base-16 encoding algorithm specified in
   [RFC4648 - Section 8](https://tools.ietf.org/html/rfc4648#section-8), treated
-  as a pure function from a byte array to text
+  as a pure function from a byte array to text.

 The `?` operator lets you recover from some (but not all) import resolution failures.